garenthoms/garenthoms.github.io/README.md

 - **Independent Partnership:** Registered Independent Contractor (TRN provided upon request).
 No payroll taxes, benefits, or overhead obligations for the Client.

 - **Flexible Engagement:** Services are provided on a rolling month-to-month basis to ensure ongoing value.
 Partnership may be adjusted or concluded at any time with 7 days written notice.

+- **Service Package:** I offer three levels of service to ensure your store-specific deals reach your customers and drive foot traffic directly to your registers.

+  - **Part-Time Assistant** (J$8,000/mo): I give you Access to my proprietary technology platform for your own staff to edit and manage deals directly via Google Sheet.

+  - **Full-Time Deals Manager** (J$60,000/mo): I ensure your deals reach your store best customers before anyone else, driving them back to your registers faster.

+  - **Senior Marketing Director** (J$100,000 base + J$10,000 per store): I ensure your specific deals reach each branch's customers, acting as a dedicated manager for each store to drive traffic back to every location faster.